Riddhesh2099/FCNN_Low-light-Images/README.md

 # FCNN_Low-light-Images
-Fully Convolutional Network which allows the user to extract data and get a well-lit output of an input low-light dark image Run the driver notebook
+Fully Convolutional Network which allows the user to extract data and get a well-lit output of an input low-light dark image.

+Run the driver notebook
 <ol>
 <li> System Requirements